Welcome!

 Beginning in the 1920s all of Raquel's perfumes were housed in these oval shaped bottles with wave like lines on the front and back, with matching stoppers.
 The bottles came in clear glass, black glass and clear frosted glass, sometimes with gilded stoppers.
 The design was patented in 1925 by Graeff Miller of Ridgewood, NJ.
 Design Patent D68,489.

-In 1926, the bottles were changed into round spheres with a crackle finish and spire like stoppers.
+In 1926, the bottles were changed into round spheres with a crackle finish and spire-like blue glass stoppers.
 These were made at the TC Wheaton Glass Company of Millville, NJ (close to where I live).
 Wheaton was founded in 1888 and produced bottles for pharmaceutical use, but also for perfumers.
 By the 1930s, Wheaton was manufacturing bottles for quality perfume brands, both American and European such as Hattie Carnegie, Adrian, Prince Matchabelli, Liz Claiborne, Anne Klein, Corday, Nettie Rosenstein and Shulton.

 The older bottles were discontinued because as a newspaper ad states, "the old bottle was expensive to make.
 The new bottle costs little but is still very good looking".